ResoneAt/TeamTask-RM/README.md

 ## Usage

-Once you have installed Resonegram, you can access it through your web browser at http://localhost:8000.
+Once you have installed TeamTask, you can access it through your web browser at http://localhost:8000.
 From there, you can       sign up for an account, create posts, leave comments, like posts, and chat with other users.

 ## Contributing

-If you would like to contribute to Resonegram, please read the CONTRIBUTING.md file for guidelines on how to do so.
+If you would like to contribute to TeamTask, please read the CONTRIBUTING.md file for guidelines on how to do so.

 ## License